How to Retire Early by Investing in Real Estate Rental Property

 Economists and personal finance experts disagree over whether the 4 Percent Rule is still so safe today, but for our purposes, an exact safe withdrawal rate is beside the point.

 The point is that the entire notion of safe withdrawal rates revolves around gradually selling off your assets.
 Around a dwindling nest egg, that one day runs out.
-Which is a problem, if you want to retire young and live for another 40, 50, 60 years.
+This is a problem if you want to retire young and live for another 40, 50, 60 years.
 The solution?
 Assets that produce ongoing, regular income, without needing to be sold.
 Assets like rental properties.